 The foundation for a handful of my early posts will be based on emails blasts I sent to my family members on “money thoughts.”
 These emails were definitely not solicited but for some reason, I forced my way into inboxes with great results.

 Why do I think it was possible to jump into LifeInFIRE?
 Quite a few reasons: 1) We were both professionals who earned medium salaries yet saved well.
 2) Our spending has always been under control.
 I have tracked my spending since high school at about a 98% accuracy rate—not overly detailed, or to the penny—but we know exactly how to plan.
 Our spending has really been 95% the same for 10+ years.
 We’ve never been on the hedonic treadmill 3) we have no dependents which helped our savings rate and limited unforeseen expenditures.
 4) Turns out we are both hustlers.
 We often worked 2nd/part time/night jobs during our career.
 Usually just to help people, or give back, or learn new things.
-So, now in FIRE, we are both still doing some side hustles using the skills we learned in college or the workplace.
+Five plus years into FIRE we no longer do any real work other than the odd consulting, speaking or teaching session.

 - I love learning about money.
 I believe the effort I put into this learning is my new job in FIRE.